stevegrunwell/value-objects/slides.md

 First, we need to generate a new implementation of the `Illuminate\Contracts\Database\Eloquent\CastsAttributes` interface, which we can do with this Artisan command.

-It will generate a HexColor class that implements CastsAttributes, which has two methods:
+It will generate a App\Casts\HexColor class that implements CastsAttributes, which has two methods:

 1. `get()` will return a value object
 2. `set()` will extract the underlying value so that it may be stored in the database

-Then, in our model, add the property to array returned from our `casts()` method, ensuring it references the CastsAttributes implementation.
+Then, in our model, add the property to the array returned from our `casts()` method, ensuring it references the CastsAttributes implementation.
 Now, any time we reference the background_color attribute on our model, we'll get a HexColor value object.

 If you're using Doctrine, look at "Custom Mapping Types" and "Embedables"